parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 .text:004019BD jz      loc_4018D4      ; if (eax == 0 ) jump to loc_4018D4 (return immedi
 {% endcodeblock %}

 [InternetOpenUrl](http://msdn.microsoft.com/en-us/library/windows/desktop/aa385098%28v=vs.85%29.aspx) opens a handle to a resource. ``dwFlags`` is set to ``0x00400100``.
 I could not find the exact meaning of this flag value.
-However, according to [this page](http://msdn.microsoft.com/en-us/library/windows/desktop/aa383661%28v=vs.85%29.aspx) it could be the ``AND`` of two flags (does it work that way?):
+However, according to [this page](http://msdn.microsoft.com/en-us/library/windows/desktop/aa383661%28v=vs.85%29.aspx) it could be the ``OR`` of two flags (does it work that way?):

 {% codeblock 0x00400100 flag %}

 INTERNET_FLAG_KEEP_CONNECTION: 0x00400000
 Uses keep-alive semantics, if available, for the connection.

 INTERNET_FLAG_PRAGMA_NOCACHE: 0x00000100
-Forces the request to be resolved by the origin server,
+Forces the request to be resolved by the origin server.

 {% endcodeblock %}

-Lines 9 to 35 are saving the URL, we know what it is without even looking at it, we have seen it it Wireshark before.
+Lines 9 to 35 are saving the URL, we know what it is without even looking at it.
+We have seen it in Wireshark before.
 The URL is ``https://twitter.com/FireEye/status/484033515538116608``.

 ![Fireeye tweet](/images/2014/flare/7-2.jpg "Fireeye tweet")

-Line 37 sees return value which is a "valid handle to the URL if the connection is successfully established, or NULL if the connection fails" and saves it.
+Line 37 saves return value which is a "valid handle to the URL if the connection is successfully established, or NULL if the connection fails".
 Then it is checked for being NULL, if so we will jump to ``loc_4018D4`` and function returns immediately.
 If we have a handle to the tweet, execution continues.

 {% codeblock lang:nasm loc 4019D6 - InternetReadFile %}
 .text:004019D6 loc_4019D6: